YoMeRe/Overcoming-Data-Scarcity-in-Financial-Statement-Fraud-Detection/README.md

 # Overcoming Data Scarcity in Financial Statement Fraud Detection
 This repository is used to provide access to the code used for my master thesis.

+-> analysis.ipynb contains the main analysis for results published in the thesis body -> figures.ipynb contains the figures and plots created for the thesis

 ##### **Sources for GAN models**
 _CTGAN_
 Xu, L., Skoularidou, M., Cuesta-Infante, A., & Veeramachaneni, K. (2019).